sshra/wp-payler/trunc/readme.txt

 == Changelog ==

-= 1.3 = Add support for few currencies (EUR, USD, INR).
+= 1.3 = Added support for few currencies (EUR, USD, INR).
 Before that it was RUB only.
 = 1.2 = NDS cals fixes.
 Check for API updates.
 = 1.1 = Shipping is separate line in fiscal checks.
 = 1.0 = Added support of fiscal checks via payler API.
 Some small changes and fixes.